MicrosoftDocs/azure-docs/articles/active-directory/external-identities/customers/sample-daemon-dotnet-call-api.md

 ms.custom: devx-track-dotnet
 ms.topic: sample
 ms.date: 07/13/2023
-#Customer intent: As a dev, devops, I want to configure a sample .NET daemon application that calls an API protected by Microsoft Entra ID for customers tenant
+#Customer intent: As a dev, devops, I want to configure a sample .NET daemon application that calls an API protected by Microsoft Entra External ID for customers tenant
 ---

 # Call an API in a sample .NET daemon application

 This article uses a sample .NET daemon application to show you how a daemon application acquires a token to call a protected web API.
-Microsoft Entra ID for customers protects the Web API.
+Microsoft Entra External ID for customers protects the Web API.

 A daemon application acquires a token on behalf of itself (not on behalf of a user).
 Users can't interact with a daemon application because it requires its own identity.
-This type of application requests an access token by using its application identity and presenting its application ID, credential (password or certificate), and application ID URI to Microsoft Entra ID.
+This type of application requests an access token by using its application identity and presenting its application ID, credential (password or certificate), and application ID URI to External ID.

 ## Prerequisites